lil-lab/blocks/README.md

 # Blocks World -- Simulator, Code, and Models (Misra et al. EMNLP 2017)

+(This is a developmental code for early release.
+A stable release will go out soon.
+Please contact dkm@cs.cornell.edu for more details.)

 [Mapping Instructions and Visual Observations to Actions with Reinforcement Learning](https://arxiv.org/abs/1704.08795)
 Dipendra Misra, John Langford, and Yoav Artzi
 In Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP), 2017.